OliverFlecke/OliverFlecke.github.io/content/post/prolog_sudoku_solver.md

 However, these solutions do not really scale well with the problem, and it is quite ease to create sudoku problems that they fail to solve (at least before I hit ctrl+c).

 Another solution is to use [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) to model the problem as an *exact cover* problem.
-This promise to be able to solve must sudokus rather quickly, and I thought, this must be the road to follow.
+This promise to be able to solve must Sudokus rather quickly, and I thought, this must be the road to follow.

-I went to bed, planning to give this a go in the morning.
+## TL;DR

+Just want to see the code?
+You can find it [here on GitHub](https://github.com/OliverFlecke/algorithms-prolog/blob/master/src/sudoku.pl).

 ## Enter Prolog

-I woke up with another idea for a solution: [Prolog](https://en.wikipedia.org/wiki/Prolog).
+I got another idea for a solution: [Prolog](https://en.wikipedia.org/wiki/Prolog).
 Prolog is a programming language like no other, defined as a *logic programming* language, which is fantastic at solve some set of problems, like constraint problems (sudoku).
 It had been a while since I had used this language, but I dusted off the old Prolog shelf, booted up my terminal, and did a quick `brew install swi-prolog` and was up and running.